-Guitar lessons are often considered the perfect extracurricular activity for children, because of the benefits they offer.
+Guitar lessons for beginners are often considered the perfect extracurricular activity for children, because of the benefits they offer.

 First of all, children can quickly learn how to play small pieces of music.
 This helps them explore new horizons and discover new cultures through styles of music like rock, blues, reggae, country, funk, and jazz.